-- Bit 15: Mode\Flag Set to "0" when in Command Mode. - Bit 14: Module\OK "1" when the SMD17K is operating without a fault, "0" when an internal fault condition exists. - Bit 13: Configuration\Error "0" when the unit has a valid configuration in memory.
+- Bit 15: Mode\Flag Set to "0" when in Command Mode. - Bit 14: Module\OK "1" when the SMD23K or SMD24K is operating without a fault, "0" when an internal fault condition exists. - Bit 13: Configuration\Error "0" when the unit has a valid configuration in memory.
 "1" if there is one or more errors in the CoE SDO configuration data written to the unit.
-See Configuration Data Format, which starts on page 55, for information on the format of the Configuration Data. - Bit 12: Command\Error "1" when an invalid command has been written to the SMD17K.
-This bit can only be reset by the Reset\Errors bit, Command Word 0, Bit 10. - Bit 11: Input\Error "1" when: - ➤ Emergency Stop input has been activated - ➤ Either of the End Limit Switches activates during any move operation except for homing - ➤ Starting a Jog Move in the same direction as an active End Limit Switch - ➤ If the opposite End Limit Switch is reached during a homing operation - ➤ A SyncManager 2 timeout event has occurred.
-This is indicative of a networking error that occured during the EtherCAT Pre-OP and OP states.
+See Configuration Data Format, which starts on page 57, for information on the format of the Configuration Data. - Bit 12: Command\Error "1" when an invalid command has been written to the SMD23K or SMD24K.
+This bit can only be reset by the Reset\Errors bit, Command Word 0, Bit 10. - Bit 11: Input\Error "1" when: - >Emergency Stop input has been activated - >Either of the End Limit Switches activates during any move operation except for homing - Starting a Jog Move in the same direction as an active End Limit Switch - >If the opposite End Limit Switch is reached during a homing operation.

 This bit is reset by a Reset Errors command.
-The format of the command is given on page 69.
+The format of the command is given on page 71.